 Talk to us first if considering a Tuamotus boat charter.
 And for more on boat charters in French Polynesia, read about sailing holidays in the Society Islands and Marquesas Islands.

-The Tuamotu Archipelago comprises a low-lying string of atolls at the heart of French Polynesia between the Society Islands to the south and the Marquesas to the north.
+The Tuamotu Archipelago comprises a low-lying string of atolls at the heart of French Polynesia. lying between the Society Islands to the south and the Marquesas to the north.
 The main gateways to the Tuamotus are Rangiroa (population around 3,000) and Fakarava (1,000).
 Both these destinations offer good navigation aids into and within their lagoons, and are the most developed atolls onshore.

 The Marquesas Islands group is the sort of place dreams of a tropical island escape are made for.
 Dreams are one thing, but getting there and experiencing these remote and unspoiled volcanic islands is another.
 The Marquesas lie some three hours’ flying north from Tahiti.